eYSIP-2017/eYSIP-2017/Codes/2017-7-05/V-REP/Readme.md

 The V-REP folder Contains Code, Model and Scene for __Generic Shape Formation Algorithm__

+This contains version 1 and version 2, where version 1 has no implementation of robot avoidance algorithm and no tie breaking algorithm.
+Whereas version 2 contains the has a crude implementation of both robot avoidance algorithm and tie breaking algorithm.

 Refrence for the algorithm used: https://github.com/eYSIP-2017/eYSIP-2017_DistributedRobotics/tree/master/Documents/Manuals/Generic_Shape_Algo.pdf

 We used V-REP simulator (EDU licence) to see the working of our algorithms.